JetBlue Airways Corporation (JBLU)'s latest performance is not what we had anticipated

 Technical Analysis of JetBlue Airways Corporation (JBLU)

-During the past 100 days, JetBlue Airways Corporation’s (JBLU) raw stochastic average was set at 3.35%, which indicates a significant decrease from 8.80% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 43.85% in the past 14 days, which was lower than the 51.57% volatility it showed in the past 100 days.
+During the past 100 days, JetBlue Airways Corporation’s (JBLU) raw stochastic average was set at 2.68%, which indicates a significant decrease from 7.19% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 56.99% in the past 14 days, which was higher than the 52.97% volatility it showed in the past 100 days.

 JetBlue Airways Corporation (NASDAQ: JBLU) Key Stats